kyusign/hello-ys/README.md

 sns-dashboard.exe setup
 ```

-Fill out each field in the window and press **Save**.
+Enter your channel URLs for YouTube, TikTok and Instagram and press **Save**.
 The configuration will be written to `config.json` and an initial authentication step will run.
-Fields include API credentials, channel URLs and CPM rates for each platform.

 ## Scheduled Data Collection